h183502/DAT158ML/README.md

 # Get started
 * Go thorugh the instructions at [Set up your computer](setup.md)
-* [Python, Numpy, Pandas, Matplotlib, Scikit-learn](0.0-test.ipynb): run through this notebook to test whether your software environment is correctly set up.
+* [Python, Numpy, Pandas, Matplotlib, Scikit-learn](0.0-test.ipynb): clone the repository and run through this notebook locally to test whether your software environment is correctly set up.